 Council Recruitment

-NOAA is seeking applications from members of the public to fill five seat and five alternate positions on the Thunder Bay National Marine Sanctuary advisory council.
-The positions include a seat and an alternate for: Citizen-at-Large, Education (higher education), Fishing (recreational, charter, and/or commercial), Maritime Industry/Business, and Tourism/Recreation (including recreational boating, water sports, tour boats).
-Applications will be accepted through July 18, 2022.
+NOAA is seeking applications from members of the public to fill member and alternate positions on the Thunder Bay National Marine Sanctuary advisory council.
+The positions include: Citizen-at-Large, Education (Higher Education), Education (K-12), Fishing (recreational, charter, and/or commercial), Maritime Industry/Business, and Tourism/Recreation.
+Applications will be accepted through May 1, 2026.

 Council members and alternates provide advice and recommendations to NOAA regarding sanctuary management and will act as liaisons to community and constituent groups.